mimuc/senscon/README.md

 # Data Set

-The linked data set contains all data collected in the lab study.
-Please see the URL for further reference.
+The linked data set contains physiological data preprocessed in the full paper for Study 2.
+They are fully available also in the [Open Science Framework](https://osf.org/share-your-work/public-domain/cc0/)

 ## Contribute